Entanglement scaling for $\lambda\phi_2^4$: Double scaling: UV and IR

 Next, we consider the IR scaling, which can be understood as an RG-flow of the continuum theory.
 The IR exponent of $\lambda$ is $0$ as the continuum theory is independent of the lattice spacing $a=\sqrt{\lambda}$.
-The exponent $1/\nu$ of $\alpha-\alpha_c$ acts as temperature does in the Ising model and is equal to $\nu=1$ in the Ising universality class.
+The exponent $1/\nu$ of $\alpha-\alpha_c$ acts as temperature does in the Ising model .
 Regular lengths have their usual exponent, so the correlation length has IR exponent $-1$, and $L^{-1}$ and $\delta$ have exponent $1$.
 As was found for the UV scaling of $e^S$, we similarly find that the IR exponent of $e^S$ should be $-\frac{c_{ir}}{6}$, where $c_{ir}=1/2$ is the central charge of the Ising CFT.
 Finally, the observables $\phi$ and $\phi^3$, and thus also $\tilde{\phi}^3$, act as $\mathbb{Z}_2$ order parameters with respect to the Ising critical point.
 They therefore have IR exponent $\beta$, which in this case is $1/8$.
 See Table \ref{table:dimensions}, for all UV and IR exponents.

 We are now ready to construct scale invariant quantities from our 4 observables $O=\xi, \phi,\tilde{\phi}^3, e^{S}$.
 This is achieved by compensating for the UV exponent with appropriate factors of $\sqrt{\lambda}$ (the lattice spacing) and similarly for the IR exponent with factors of $\Delta=\delta/\sqrt{\lambda}$ (acting as an inverse system size in physical units) to construct an IR and UV scale invariant object $\mathcal{O}$: